Redherring32/OpenTendo/README.md

 *=Lockster=* -Helping me tremendously along the way, keeping me from going insane, and cleaning up/helping with the final schematic.

-*Krzysiobal* -Putting together the NES-CPU-11 schematic that my schematic is largely built upon.
+*Krzysiobal* -Putting together the NES-CPU-11 schematic that my schematic is largely referrenced against.

 And to all of the awesome people in the NES scene, I wouldn't have been able to do this without the awesome work that some very clever people did before I got here.